-Florida judge bemoans 'laughing stock' election recount system
+Florida races to complete recount in U.S. Senate, governor races

 TAMPA, Fla.
-(Reuters) - U.S. judges in Florida and Georgia on Thursday cleared the way for more ballots to be counted in undecided Senate and governor races, with the Florida jurist expressing frustration with an election system he called “the laughing stock of the world.”
+(Reuters) - Florida election officials on Thursday were racing toward a deadline to finish a recount of ballots in close races for the U.S. Senate and governor’s seat, and a federal judge expressed frustration with an election system he called “the laughing stock of the world.”

-U.S. District Judge Mark Walker in Tallahassee, Florida, said his ruling aimed to ensure that as many as 5,000 people across the state who submitted ballots by mail that were rejected by election officials had a chance to have their voices heard.
+U.S. District Judge Mark Walker in Tallahassee, Florida, cleared the way to include ballots from as many as 5,000 people across the state who submitted ballots by mail that were rejected by election officials.
+A Georgia federal judge issued a similar ruling as that state worked to resolve a close governor’s race.

 In Florida, the recount of close races from the Nov.
-6 elections and attendant legal disputes over the validity of votes have stirred memories of the 2000 U.S. presidential election, when the U.S. Supreme Court stopped an ongoing recount in the state, sending George W. Bush to the White House.
+6 elections and attendant legal disputes over the validity of votes have stirred memories of the 2000 U.S. presidential election, when the U.S. Supreme Court stopped an ongoing recount in the state and sent George W. Bush to the White House.

-Walker grew testy during a series of Thursday hearings about lawsuits over the recounts, voicing frustration about how to handle different responses from a patchwork of county systems and also questioning the Florida legislature’s response to historic election problems.
+Walker grew testy during a series of Thursday hearings about lawsuits over the recounts, voicing frustration about how to handle uneven progress in different counties and also questioning the Florida legislature’s response to historic election problems.

 “We have been the laughing stock of the world election after election,” Walker said.
 “But we’ve still chosen not to fix this.”

+He rejected a request by incumbent U.S. Senator Bill Nelson and the Democratic Party to extend Thursday’s 3 p.m.
+ET (2000 GMT) deadline to report results of the first-round electronic recount.

-Separately, a federal judge in Georgia ordered state election officials to count some previously rejected ballots in that state’s governor’s race, where ballots are still being counted but Republican former Secretary of State Brian Kemp has declared victory over Democrat Stacey Abrams.
+Separately, a federal judge in Georgia ordered state election officials to count some previously rejected ballots in that state’s governor’s race, where ballots are still being tallied but Republican former Secretary of State Brian Kemp has declared victory over Democrat Stacey Abrams.

-Initial counts after the elections showed Florida’s outgoing governor, Republican Rick Scott, leading in his bid to unseat Democratic U.S. Senator Bill Nelson.
+Initial counts after the elections showed Florida’s outgoing governor, Republican Rick Scott, leading in his bid to unseat Nelson.
 Republican Ron DeSantis led Democrat Andrew Gillum in the governor’s race.

 In both races the margins of victory were below the 0.5 percentage point threshold at which state law requires a recount of ballots.
-The first round of recount, conducted by machine, is due to end at 3 p.m.
-ET on Thursday (2000 GMT).

-Judge Walker’s ruling extends until 5 p.m.
-Saturday the window for voters whose ballots were challenged to confirm their identities.
+If the margin is below 0.25 percent by the end of the electronic recount, a second round of recounting by hand will follow.

 Overall control of the U.S. Senate is not at stake in the Florida race.
 President Donald Trump’s fellow Republicans extended their majority in the chamber while Democrats took a majority in the House of Representatives.
 But both the Senate and governor’s races are being closely scrutinized as Florida is traditionally a key swing state in presidential elections.